Omniverse Comics Guide: Comic Book Reading Guides, Podcasts & Previews

 Plot wise, after meeting and auditioning for the new lineup of the Avengers (a fun What If style future team), Mayday faces off against the single greatest threat she has faced thus far: Kaine.

 The rapidly aging, but still ferociously strong clone of Peter Parker has returned and has a secret connection to Mayday beyond being her father’s clone.
-With Peter worried about his clone’s return and the mysterious Darkdevil advising that she avoid the man, May decides to try and prove herself against this new threat.
+With Peter worried about his clone’s return and the mysterious Darkdevil advising that she avoid the man, May decides to try and prove herself against this new threat.”

 ⭐️⭐️⭐️⭐️ out of 5

-Review: by Lee Reed, @Reeds_Reads
+—Lee Reed, @Reeds_Reads

 Enjoy the Omniverse?
 SUPPORT US & get access to bonus features, as well as the latest podcasts, videos, & reading orders sent direct to you subscribe now!
 Use the button below to SUSCRIBE or head over to Patreon to support that way!